Keith Walwyn

-Kenford Keith Ian Walwyn (17 February 1956 – 15 April 2003), more commonly known as Keith Walwyn, was a Kittitian footballer who played as a striker.
+Kenford Keith Ian Walwyn (17 February 1956 – 15 April 2003) was a Kittitian footballer who played as a striker.

 Career

 Born in Nevis, Saint Kitts and Nevis, Walwyn had trials for Barnsley and Preston North End before playing for Guiseley from 1977 to 1978.
 Following a trial with Bradford City he joined Winterton Rangers in 1979 before signing for Chesterfield in November 1979 for a fee of £5,000.
 He appeared only three times for the club's first team, scoring two goals, despite being a regular scorer in the reserve team.
 He was signed by York City for a fee of £4,000 in July 1981.
 During his time with the club, Walwyn played 291 games and scored 140 goals (119 in the league), becoming the club's second all-time top scorer behind Norman Wilkinson.
 This tally included 25 goals in City's historic 1983–84 Fourth Division championship-winning side.
 He won the Clubman of the Year trophy for the 1981–82 and 1986–87 seasons.

 He was transferred to Blackpool for a transfer tribunal-set fee of £35,000 in July 1987, and scored 16 league goals in 69 appearances for the club.
 He moved next, in July 1989, to Carlisle United, who would prove to be his last League club.
 The final club he played for was non-League side Kettering Town, whom he signed for in February 1991.
 He made seven appearances and scored one goal for Kettering in the Football Conference.
 He was forced to quit playing in March after he collapsed in a match against Altrincham.
 He later had a pacemaker fitted.